KateKovzalenko/hamer_liu/README.md

 ```

 Because the `docker-compose.yml` file mounts the local directory (`../:/app` relative to the compose file, which is the project root), the `demo_out` folder will appear on your host machine's `hamer/demo_out` directory.

+**Temporary**

+> This section is temporary.

+Contains instructions for running the Docker file for hand tracking server, located in the docker folder.

+Future plans:
+- Merge Docker files to run both Hand Tracking and Hamer in a single container.
+- Add Hamer processing.
+- After integrating Hamer to hand tracking, remove code related to MediaPipe.

+cd ..\hamer

+**Build the Docker Image**

+docker build -t handtracking-image:latest -f docker/hand_tracking_server.Dockerfile .

+**Run the Docker Container**

+docker run -d -p 8080:5000 --name handtracking-container handtracking-image:latest

+**Test the Application**

+You have two ways to test your running API:

+### 1\.
+Using the Web Browser (GUI)

+1. Open your favorite web browser (like Chrome, Firefox, or Edge).
+2. Navigate to the following URL: **[http://localhost:8080](https://www.google.com/search?q=http://localhost:8080)**
+3. You should see a simple webpage with an "Upload an Image" form.
+4. Use the form to upload your image to see the JSON results.

+### 2\.
+Using the Python Client Script

+This method provides a visual confirmation by plotting the results on the image.

+1.  **Install Client Dependencies**: In your terminal, install the required Python libraries for the client script.
+    ```powershell
+    pip install requests matplotlib Pillow
+    ```
+2.  **Run the Client**: Execute the `client.py` script.
+    ```powershell
+    python client/client.py --input "path"
+    ```

+If successful, a new window will pop up showing your sample image with the detected hand landmarks plotted as red dots.